Pips Answer for Friday, September 12, 2025

 Once I pinned those down, the 'equals' region between two cells helped me narrow down which dominoes could bridge that gap.
 The

-Nyt Pips hard answer for 2025-09-12
+NYT Pips hard answer for 2025-09-12

-Answer for 2025-09-12
+Complete answer for 2025-09-12 (Hard)

 Hard puzzle was the real challenge of the day.
 The huge sum region with a target of 30 was my anchor.